laurelherting/lmh-headspace/AWS/security.md

 * Zones/regions:
 	* Exist in specific AZ Zones NOT across multiple zones
-  * automatically replicates within same zone to prevent data failure
+  * Automatically replicates within same zone to prevent data failure
-  * stored in multiple physical locations at no addt'l charge
+  * Stored in multiple physical locations at no addt'l charge
 * Consists of:
   * SSD, General Purpose - GP2 (Up to 10,000 IOPS)
   * SSD, Provisioned IOPS - IO1 (More than 10,000 IOPS)